hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_QC_quality_metrics.md

 ***
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*

+*Details on ChIPQC plots was taken from the [ChIPQC vignette](http://bioconductor.org/packages/release/bioc/vignettes/ChIPQC/inst/doc/ChIPQC.pdf), which provides a walkthrough with examples and thorough explanations.*